Very few modern day sportsmen embody the ‘never say die’ ethos, quite like Britain’s most successful exponent of mixed martial arts, Michael Bisping.

 TM: There is, of course, there’s that other crazy story in your book when that guy in a black hood turned up at your door late at night when you were 17 and sprays you with CS gas and then tried to kill you!
 That had a lasting effect on you, and basically made you fearless, a feature of your career?

-MB: Yeah, I mean to be honest all fighters have to have confidence, and certainly I’ve no shortage of confidence.
-But yeah it’s not ideal a guy coming to your house, I’m still not sure who he was actually, to kill you.
+MB: Yeah it did.
+I mean to be honest, all fighters have to have confidence, and certainly I’ve no shortage of confidence.
+But yeah it’s not ideal a guy coming to your house to kill you, I’m still not sure who he was actually.
 It’s crazy to think back, and it happened a long time ago, but, when you’ve been through something like that, competing in a sporting arena is not scary at all really.

 TM: The book is incredibly honest, you got into a lot of scrapes when you were younger, one of which saw you do a stretch in prison.
 How much did that change you?